matroux/ITO33-old/content/solutions/votality.md

       - title: VARIANCE SWAPS
         subtitle: 'Volatility Management'
         content: >-
              The variance swap is an equity derivative with payoff the realized variance of the underlying equity or index.
 The Black-Scholes-Merton tradition of                    continuous delta hedging under diffusion confuses it with the log contract.
 As a consequence, it suggests the variance swap is redundant with the vanilla              options.
 What the variance swap truly is, however, over and above the vanillas, is a play on the possible underlying jumps.
 We believe variance swaps mark              a new age in volatility arbitrage.
 For this reason, we price them from scratch, independently of the diffusion assumption or even the idea that vanilla                options may have ever been a play on variance:

-          We price the variance swaps under our generalized jump-diffusion model with stochastic volatility and stochastic jumps, also known as the “regime-switching             model.”
+             We price the variance swaps under our generalized jump-diffusion model with stochastic volatility and stochastic jumps, also known as the “regime-                      switching model.”
              We also price the log contract.
 This way, you can measure the difference due to the jumps.
              It doesn't matter whether jumps (in the equity or the index) have been known to occur or not to occur in the past.
 (A jump to default couldn't have                    occurred in the past.)
 What matters is whether the market anticipates such jumps.
              The empirical disconnect between the market price of the variance swap and the theoretical price of the log contract (a.k.a. the strip of vanillas),                    apparent even on the index, points in that direction.
              We even calibrate the regime-switching model against the market prices of variance swaps of different starting dates and maturity dates, independently of              the vanillas.
 Indeed, the variance swap is not redundant with the vanillas and its price carries additional information on the underlying process (as does              the price of any path-dependent option, generally).
              People should be suspicious, anyway, of any methodology that is incapable of valuing an instrument as natural and simple and homogeneous as the variance                swap directly and says it requires a full strip of known vanilla options prices in order to do so!
              On top of vanilla variance swaps, our all-numerical solving techniques enable us to price the following payoffs:

              <ul><li> volatility swaps </li>
              <li> capped volatility and variance swaps </li>
              <li> 	gamma swaps </li>
              <li> 	corridor variance swaps </li>
              <li> 	up and down corridor variance swaps </li>
              <li> 	conditional variance swaps </li>
              <li> 	variance options </li>
              <li> 	variance swaptions </li> </ul>

              All this is achieved in our general equity-to-credit framework, of which dividends and default risk are an integral part.

         button:
           enable: ""